-Whenever a cyclist is riding near heavy vehicle traffic, the risk of an accident can occur.
+The risk of an accident can occur whenever a cyclist is riding near heavy vehicle traffic.
 Collisions between bike riders and motor vehicles can cause devastating injuries to bicyclists.
-If you or a family member suffered serious injuries in a bicycle accident, call our experienced Waterford bicycle accident lawyers at (209) 227-1931 or (800) 404-5400.
+If you or a family member suffered severe injuries in a bicycle accident, call our experienced Waterford bicycle accident lawyers at (209) 227-1931 or (800) 404-5400.
 We provide free, friendly advice.Tuolumne River Bike Trail

 It is not always possible for cyclists to avoid riding in high-traffic areas, especially if they are bicycle commuters.
 California's laws lay out regulations for bicyclists when riding on the streets.
 Cyclists have the same rights and responsibilities as vehicle motorists.
 However, drivers have an extra duty of care to look for bicyclists.Three Feet for Safety Act

 Watch the YouTube video.
-The following video discusses the Three Feet for Safety Act for cyclists and motorists.What to Do Following a Bicycle Collision
+The following video discusses the Three Feet for Safety Act for cyclists and motorists.What to Do Following a Vehicle Versus Bicycle Collision

-Knowing what to do immediately after a bicycle accident can make a difference in how well you maintain control and preserve critical information.
-Depending on the severity of your injuries, it is essential to take the following steps to ensure your rights are protected.
+Knowing what to do immediately after a bicycle accident can improve how well you maintain control and preserve critical information.
+Depending on the severity of your injuries, you must take the following steps to protect your rights.

 - Get the driver's contact information, including name, driver's license, and the insurance company.

 - Take pictures of your injuries, property damage, and vehicle, including the license plate.